Mars Pathfinder: Results from Pathfinder

 The lander sent more than 2.3 billion bits (287.5 megabytes) of information including 16,500 pictures and made 8.5 million measurements of the atmospheric pressure, temperature and wind speed.

 By taking multiple images of the sky at different distances from the Sun, scientists were able to determine that the size of the particles in the pink haze was about one micrometre in radius.
 The color of some soils was similar to that of an iron oxyhydroxide phase which would support the theory of a warmer and wetter climate in the past.
 Pathfinder carried a series of magnets to examine the magnetic component of the dust.
 Eventually, all but one of the magnets developed a coating of dust.
 Since the weakest magnet did not attract any soil, it was concluded that the airborne dust did not contain pure magnetite or just one type of maghemite.
 The dust probably was an aggregate possibly cemented with ferric oxide (Fe2O3).
 Using much more sophisticated instruments, Mars Spirit rover found that magnetite could explain the magnetic nature of the dust and soil on Mars.
-Magnetite was found in the soil and that the most magnetic part of the soil was dark.
+Magnetite was found in the soil and the most magnetic part of the soil was dark.
 Magnetite is very dark.

 Using Doppler tracking and two-way ranging, scientists added earlier measurements from the Viking landers to determine that the non-hydrostatic component of the polar moment of inertia is due to the Tharsis bulge and that the interior is not melted.
 The central metallic core is between 1300 and 2000 km in radius.

 End of mission

 Although the mission was planned to last from a week to a month, the rover operated successfully for almost three months.
 Communication failed after October 7, with a final data transmission received from Pathfinder at 10:23 UTC on September 27, 1997.
 Mission managers tried to restore full communications during the following five months, but the mission was terminated on March 10, 1998.
 During the extended operation a high-resolution stereo panorama of the surrounding terrain was being made, and the Sojourner rover was to visit a distant ridge, but the panorama was only about one-third completed and the ridge visit had not begun when communication failed.

 The on-board battery—designed to operate for one month—may have failed after repeated charging and discharging.
 The battery was used to heat the probe's electronics to slightly above the expected nighttime temperatures on Mars.
 With the failure of the battery, colder-than-normal temperatures may have caused vital parts to break, leading to loss of communications.
 The mission had exceeded its goals in the first month.

-Mars Reconnaissance Orbiter spotted the Pathfinder lander in January 2007 (left).
+Mars Reconnaissance Orbiter spotted the Pathfinder lander in January 2007 (see photo).